ajhenley/gitbook/pseudocode_and_algorithms.md

 # Pseudocode and Algorithms

 ***Algorithm
  An algorithm represents the sequence of steps required to solve a problem.
 The algorithm consists of the actions that, when completed, in the order specified, result in the solution.
 When a computer is to solve a particular problem, the steps to the solution get communicated to the computer.
 This makes the study of algorithms an important part of computer science.

  An algorithm is executed in a computer by combining lot of elementary operations such as addition and subtraction to perform more complex mathematical operations.

+ The algorithm is translated to a programming language, such as Java.
+The Java compiler will translate the program into instructions that the computer can execute.
+This will produce the required output from the given input.

-<p>But translating the idea of the algorithm to computer code is not straight forward so you take the next step and translate the algorithm into pseudocode.
-The pseudocode will then more easily translate into Java or any other programming language.</p>
+ But translating the algorithm to computer code is not straight forward.
+So you take the next step and translate the algorithm into pseudocode.
+The pseudocode will then more easily translate into Java or any other programming language.

-<h3>Pseudocode</h3>
+Pseudocode
 <p><span>Pseudo code is a human readable representation of an algorithm.&nbsp;</span>It is not written in a specific syntax that is used by a programming language and so it can't&nbsp;be executed on a computer.
 However, a programmer can more easily translate pseudocode to Java because the pseudocode is the algorithm plus any considerations for making it into a program.&nbsp;</p>
 <p>There is not a standard format for pseudocode but it tends to be a cross between some of the more widely used programming languages and natural language.
 Pseudocode can generally be read by programmers who are familiar with different programming languages.</p>
 <p>Pseudocode allows one to include control structures such as IF-THEN-ELSE, DOWHILE, REPEAT-UNTIL which are present in many high level languages.</p>